BNK48: Girls Don't Cry

 BNK48: Girls Don't Cry (บีเอ็นเคโฟร์ตีเอต: เกิร์ลดอนต์คราย) Is a Thai documentary film about the first generation members of the all girl Thai idol group BNK48 from before the band's debut until after it gained fame.
-This film was directed by Nawapol Thamrongrattanarit, produced by iAM Fillms and Salmon House, and distributed by GDH 559.
+This film was directed by Nawapol Thamrongrattanarit, produced by iAM Films and Salmon House, and distributed by GDH 559.
 The film had its media screening event on August 14, 2018, at Paragon Cineplex Siam Paragon Shopping Center And was scheduled to be released generally after two days.

 Synopsis

 A documentary film about a Thai idol girl group, BNK48 originally adapting from a Japanese idol girl group, AKB48 open opportunity to ordinary teens to be selected into a controlled system and competitive concept.
 The concept of the band based on an ordinary, but dedicating character.In each single, only 16 from 26 members are selected to be part of it.
 So, every girl needs to put all of her effort in practicing and improving herself, also inevitably competing with each other, while trying to maintain their friendship.They soon realize that dedication is not the only key factor and hard work doesn’t always lead to success.